derian-cordoba/secure-keys/docs/index.md

 ```

 > [!IMPORTANT]
-> If you don't need generate the `SecureKeys.xcframework` every time, you can use the `--no-generate` option.
+> If you don't need to generate the `SecureKeys.xcframework` every time, you can use the `--no-generate` option.

 ```bash
 secure-keys --no-generate --xcframework --target "YourTargetName"